-The Yellow River (黄河 Huang He) is known as “the Cradle of Chinese Civilization” as China’s origins in the Xia Dynasty are found on its banks, and the “River of Tears” as its flooding has taken so many Chinese lives.
+The Yellow River (黄河 Huang He) is known as "the Cradle of Chinese Civilization" as China's Xia Dynasty origins are found on its banks, and the "River of Tears" as its flooding has taken millions of Chinese lives.
 Dominating dry North China, it has a different character to the Yangtze, offering a whole different range of attractions.

 Top Attractions of the Yellow River